testteampleaseignore/FindIt/README.md

 #### PostgreSQL stuff

-- Enter a Postgres terminal and make a database called "findit_db".
+- Enter a Postgres terminal and, if you don't already have a database, make one called "findit".
+If your named yours differently, that's OK.
-- Enter the database with "\c findit_db".
+- Enter the database with "\c findit" (or whatever you called it).
 - Paste the contents of [db-create.sql](https://github.com/testteampleaseignore/FindIt/blob/master/db-create.sql) into your pgSQL terminal.
-- If your postgres user's password is not "pwd", change https://github.com/testteampleaseignore/FindIt/blob/master/server.js#L24 to reflect what it actually is (or change your password, whichever you want).
+- Copy db-config.json.example to db-config.json, e.g. `db-config.json{.example,}`.
+- Modify your new db-config.json file to match your PostgreSQL credentials: password, user, etc.

 #### NodeJS stuff